 I met Kim at a dance club in Iowa City in 1973.
 She was a university student from Burlington, where she’d been a high-school cheerleader.
 She was everything I dreamed of in a girl back in 1967, when I was in ninth grade: blonde, bouncy, sexy.
 She looked like she’d stepped right out of Playboy’s “The Co-eds of 1967” pictorial I kept under my bed.
-Kim drove her dad’s hand-me-down ’67 Buick Wildcat, which by 1973 was showing its age a bit.
+Kim drove her dad’s hand-me-down ’67 Buick Wildcat, which by 1973 was showing its age some.

 The 1967 Wildcat coupe had occupied a similar special place in my ninth-grade fantasy life.
 And its entry there was also prompted by a magazine: spy shots of the 1967 Buicks caught unveiled at GM’s testing grounds.
 This was a first look at the much longer full-sized fastbacks GM was issuing for ’67.
 The Wildcat, with its seemingly-endless roof line, fender skirts and super-fluidic lines left me…aroused.
 Bill Mitchell’s playboys had somehow managed to make a big Buick sexy in 1967.
 But now it was 1973.

 Kim was quite happy to have me to drive the aging Wildcat, and hard (I was car-less at the time).
 The high-compression 360hp big-block 430 V8 was still very much in its prime, brimming with thrust.
 It could really hustle the twin living-room size vinyl sofas down the road.
 It was everything the ’64 Beetle I had recently sold wasn’t.
 This cross-cultural experience was highly seductive.